This is a curated collection of songs I like to play on acoustic guitar or piano,

 - The button that looks like a guitar pops up a "guitar challenge", like "play every chord without the fifth", or "don't use your index finger".

 You can also press the space bar to start/stop scrolling, and while scrolling you can use the right and left arrows to scroll faster and slower.
 Pressing ‘R’ will get you a random song.
-I’ve found that in the heat of the jam, the keyboard is usually easier to operate than the mouse.

 I started organizing casual jam sessions around themes, usually “songs from this era”, where an “era” is around a decade.
 At first I was going to start with “songs of the ‘50s”, and not only did I not have enough ‘50s songs, but I also found that a more natural style boundary fell at 1955-1965, putting songs I think of as “pre-rock-era oldies” together.
 Then the next one logically had to be the decade after that, ending at 1975.
 But then the ‘80s made more coherent sense, so I went back to mod10==0 boundaries.